Seacommerce/php-mapper/README.md

 Pro's
 - Compiled.
 - Highly configurable.
-- No validation.
-- Not very actively maintained.
 - Plays well with Symphony (bundle included).

 Con's
+- Not very actively maintained.
 - No way to validate the mapping.

 ### idr0id/papper